Kung Fu Panda and Shrek debut in Macau with DreamWorks, Sands venture

 California-based DreamWorks announced the deal on Tuesday with popular franchise characters on display.
 Guests at Sands' Venetian and Cotai Central resorts will be able to see and interact with the characters during their stays, the film company said.
 The deal takes effect on July 1.

-DreamWorks' venture in Macau may help boost the $2 billion (1.2 billion pounds) company's efforts in China after it posted its first quarterly loss in almost six years in February.
+DreamWorks' venture in Macau may help boost the $2 billion company's efforts in China after it posted its first quarterly loss in almost six years in February.
+[ID: nL4N0BQ78N]

 In an advertising splash, DreamWorks took out three full-page colour advertisements on Tuesday in Hong Kong's main English-language newspaper, the South China Morning Post, displaying Po, Shrek, and the animal cast of "Madagascar", asking readers to guess where they were taking their next holiday.